 Marianka Swain is a London-based arts journalist.
-She is the UK Editor-in-Chief of BroadwayWorld, and also regularly contributes to the Telegraph, The i Paper, Dancing Times magazine, the Ham & High and Islington Gazette, theartsdesk, and TodayTix.
+She is a regular contributor to the Telegraph, The i Paper, Musicals magazine, London Theatre and TodayTix.

 Marianka has always been passionate about theatre.
 Growing up, she was a member of the Gate and Soho Theatres' young writers' groups, as well as doing numerous plays at school.
 She read English at the University of Oxford and completed the Creative Writing MA at the University of East Anglia.

 Her work ranges from interviews with leading industry figures to reviews, news, opinion and advice.
 She is keen to encourage new audiences to engage with the performing arts, and to showcase positive movements for change - such as Tonic Theatre's mission to achieve greater gender equality.